wuyichen24/coding-interview/docs/problems/array/Eating_Candies.md

    - Explanation
       - Alice will eat candies with weights `[7,3,20]` and Bob will eat candies with weights `[10,8,11,1]`, they each eat 30 weight.
 There is no better partition so the answer is 7.

+## Understanding question
+- Alice and Bob can eat different numbers of candies, not both of them need to eat candies at each round.

 ## Solutions
 - Solution 1: 2 pointers
    - Idea